AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Previous work

+As explained in the previous paragraphs, the discrepancy in statistical model between the first- and second-order moments and the introduction of a different framework to estimate the degrees-of-freedom creates a chain of equations with different assumptions pertaining to how their defining parameters are obtained.
+This afflicts the optimization algorithm with certain limitations (e.g. limited robustness and limited adaptability).

-In this paper, we tackle the lack of unified approach by requiring that all of the parameters be estimated under the ML estimation of the t-distribution.
-In particular, the previous work was able to derive Student's t-based EMA by relying on the analytic solution of the maximum log-likelihood (i.e. by setting the gradient of the log-likelihood to zero and solving explicitly).
-However, although such approach can also be used to estimate a scale parameter $v_{t}$ by also requiring a fixed number of samples in the given solution, the extension to the degrees of freedom is much more difficult due its non-linearity and the absence of a closed-form solution to the ML problem.
-To avoid such problem, we therefore propose to use a gradient ascent algorithm for all of the parameters, combined with adaptive step sizes.
-We then apply some further tricks to ensure that the algorithm still recovers the EMA in the Gaussian limit and does not violate the positiveness of both the scale and the degrees of freedom parameter.
-Namely, we surrogate when necessary the gradients by their upper bound.
-The details of the derivation are given in the next section.
+In this study, we tackle this lack of unified approach by estimating all the parameters through the unified MLL estimation of the t-distribution.
+In the previous study, the Student's t-based EMA of the first-order moment was derived by relying on the analytic solution of the MLL (i.e., by setting the gradient of the log-likelihood to zero and solving explicitly).
+However, this approach is ill-suited for obtaining the scale $v_{t}$ and the degrees-of-freedom $\nu$ owing to its practical inefficiency and the absence of a closed-form solution, respectively.